twobombs/deploy-nvidia-docker/README.md

 - Wine v0.2 addon pre-release
 - Nvidia-Docker 2.0 integration release

-Because of dockerd integration with nvidia-docker2, Rancher now also plays nice with NV GPU container instances
+Because of Docker integration with nvidia, all orchestrators, including Rancher, should play nice with NV GPU container instances.